neuronumcybernetics/neuronum/README.md

 [![Documentation](https://img.shields.io/badge/Docs-Read%20now-green)](https://github.com/neuronumcybernetics/neuronum)
 [![Tutorials](https://img.shields.io/badge/Tutorials-Watch%20now-red)](https://www.youtube.com/@neuronumnet)

-`Neuronum` is a cybernetic framework enabling businesses to build interconnected networks of Hardware and Software components
+`Neuronum` is a cybernetic framework enabling businesses to build & automate interconnected networks of soft- and hardware components

 ## Features
 - **Cell**: Identity to connect and interact with the Neuronum Network
 - **Transmitters (TX)**: Automate economic data transfer and storage
 - **Circuits (CTX)**: Store data in a Key-Value-Label database
 - **Streams (STX)**: Stream, synchronize and control data in real time
-- **Nodes**: Hard-/Software components participating in the Network ecosystem
+- **Nodes**: Soft-/Hardware components participating in the Network ecosystem
-- **Contracts/Tokens**: Automate Contract-based authorization between Nodes

-## Getting Started
 To interact with the Network you will need to create a Neuronum Cell.
 Create your Cell: [Create Cell](https://neuronum.net/createcell)